 Of course not, but a lot of people say the naturist experience is greatly enhanced by joining a club.
-Whether you skinny-dip, go to clothing-optional beachs, or just lie naked in the sun in your back yard - you are living the 'natural style of life' - naturism.
+Whether you skinny-dip, go to a clothing-optional beach, or just lie naked in the sun in your backyard - you are living the 'natural style of life' - naturism.

 An exhibitionist will expose their body to shock others or seek attention.
-Naturists do not agree with this type of behaviour.
-An exhibitionist will soon lose interest at a naturist club as the “Wow – look at me” factor is non-existent.
+Naturists do not condone with this type of behaviour.
+An exhibitionist will soon lose interest at a naturist club as the 'Wow - look at me' factor is non-existent.
 Naturists just enjoy being nude.

 Certainly not.
 When the weather is bad, or you are performing some task where clothing is required for protection, or you are getting sunburnt, it is perfectly normal and sensible to wear something.
 We all have different tolerances to heat and cold.
 Naturists go without clothes when it is sensible to do so, e.g. when swimming, playing sport, or just relaxing.
 Women when menstruating often wear shorts or a sarong and can do so without any problem.